Madadog/three_osc/README.md

 * Envelope declicking
 * Fix strange PM/FM bug with naive wave generators
 * Delete LV2, switch to VST and add gui with egui

+## LICENSE
+The Three Osc project is licensed under the GPLv3.0.